Free Website Content - Innovative Business Use of RSS as

 to be a means to deliver news headlines, RSS has quickly

-become a powerful medium to disseminate all kinds of information.
+become a powerful medium to disseminate all kinds of

-As traditional marketers are attempting to rein in content
+information.
+As traditional marketers are attempting

-delivery, measuring e-mail open rates, click-throughs and
+to rein in content delivery, measuring e-mail open rates,

-conversions, Internet users are fighting to gain control
+click-throughs and conversions, Internet users are fighting

-owners are using RSS as a way to improve corporate communication
+marketers and business owners are using RSS as a way

-and increase their external exposure and brand appeal.
+external exposure and brand appeal.

 What is the enclosure tag?